-In sum, 2021 & 2022 were interregnum, rough patch rife of uncertainty.
-They'd come well off of a peak as the theme had spiked on high hopes after Presidential win, plus surprise 2 seats gain by POTUS' (blue) Party.
-Fueled by hopes of huge \$4+ Tn BBB passing.
-Started out weighted down by high P/Es - not more usual 14 or 15.
-Steepened inflation, fear, uncertainty over if anything like BBB could pass 2021/2022 - then BBB failed.
-For an air pocket 'twixt 2020 election hopes - and tougher clarity.
-Frankly some more skepticism was always needed, like how truly (un)likely was huge spending 2020-2022; only a small IRA passed.
-But then, the House going just barely red from 2023, Senate staying blue with 51 seats was important.
-On a Senate majority, no power sharing agreement necessary.
-Just a handful of red House votes needed for maybe a \$ Trillion+ for clean energy.
-Without doubt, passive ECO/NEX/H2X/WNX may fall more ahead; ECO just under 80 end of 2022 was understandable.
-If P/Es are a useful metric - & P/Es early 2021 were 'too steep' - then gains maybe yes from 2023's lower levels.
-Yet odds of green energy again soon justifying very steep P/Es can be pretty daunting.
+In sum, 2021/22/23 were an interregnum, rough patch.
+They were well off peak too, after this theme had spiked early 2021 on high hopes after Presidential win, plus surprise 2 seats gain by POTUS' (blue) Party.
+Fueled by hopes of huge 3+ Trillion BBB.
+Weighted down then by high P/Es - not more usual 14 or 15.
+Steep inflation, fear, uncertainty over if any Bill like BBB can ever-pass again - then more troubles 2023.
+An air pocket 'twixt 2020 election - and late 2024.
+Frankly, some more skepticism has been needed, like how truly (un)likely it's been that huge spending returns.
+But then, House going just red 2023, Senate staying blue (barely) was important.
+On Senate majority, no power sharing necessary.
+Or note: just a handful of House votes could switch matters the other way - for maybe a Trillion+ new funding for clean energy.
+Or without a doubt, passive ECO/NEX/H2X/WNX may fall more ahead; ECO falling to under 70, touching 51 in 2023 was very understandable.
+If P/Es are a useful metric - & if P/Es early 2021 were 'steep' - then maybe 2023's lower P/E levels 2023 were of use.
+Yet odds green energy again soon justifies nosebleed P/Es can be pretty daunting.

 Much was happening early 2020s.
-Some hopeful; a US President aimed to cut CO_2 emissions by 50% by 2030 - in theory very doable.
-Other things, were not-so-hopeful: renewables' actual growth since that pledge was not yet enough for a 50% CO_2 cut.
-IRA of 2022 did get us closer.
-Solar & wind are capable of it - but on current trends, we will Not hit 50% CO_2 /GHG reductions - 'til later.
+Some hopeful; the US President aimed to cut $CO_2$ emissions by 50% by 2030 - in theory very doable.
+Other things were not-so-hopeful: renewables' actual growth since that pledge wasn't enough for 50% $CO_2$ cut.
+IRA of 2022 did get us much closer.
+Solar & wind are capable of it - but on current trends, we'll Not hit 50% $CO_2$ /GHG reductions - 'til later.
 Broadly due to 2 factors: 1) Renewables not growing fast enough to displace coal, oil, gas.
-And inversely 2) the inertia in coal burning is not yet letting up.
-With war especially, burning coal even grew - it was Not shut-down anywhere near quickly enough early 2020s.
+And inversely 2) Inertia in coal burning not yet letting up.
+On war especially, burning coal has even grew - and wasn't shut-down anywhere near quickly enough early 2020s.